-For over 2 decades, one constant on the sidelines for the Bemidji State Football program has been the presence of Coach Rich Jahner.
-Entering his 22nd season with the Beavers, Jahner has served many roles for the Beavers, including the last 18 as Associate Head Coach.
-An original member of Jeff Tesch’s staff, Jahner was hired as the Defensive Coordinator in 1996.
-Jahner, who also serves as BSU’s Recruiting Coordinator, coached linebackers his first season.
+For over two decades, one constant on the sidelines for the Bemidji State Football program has been the presence of Coach Rich Jahner.
+Entering his 23rd season with the Beavers, Jahner has served many roles for the Beavers, including the last 19 as Associate Head Coach.
+Jahner was hired as the defensive coordinator in 1996 and also coached linebackers his first season.
 The following fall after his first season in 1996, Jahner switched to coaching the defensive backs and has overseen the defensive secondary ever since.

-In 2011, 3-time all conference Safety Brody Scheff earned first team All-American accolades and was named the Northern Sun Intercollegiate Conference Defensive Player of the Year.
-Scheff become the second defensive back to earn All-American honors under Jahner’s mentoring, following cornerback Terrell Phelps who garnered the distinction in 2008.
-As a recruiter, Jahner signed athletes that went on to earn All-American honors: Zach Pulkinen, P, 2013; Jake Anderson, LB, 2009; Terrell Phelps, CB, 2008; and Eddie Acosta, RB, 2000, 2001.
+In 2016, safety Damon Benham became the third Jahner-coached defense back to earn All-American honors.
+In 2011, 3-time all-conference safety Brody Scheff earned 1st Team All-American accolades and was named the Northern Sun Intercollegiate Conference Defensive Player of the Year.
+In 2008, Terrell Phelps garnered the the All-American distinction as a cornerback.
+As a recruiter, Jahner signed 5 athletes that went on to earn All-American honors: Damon Behnam, DB, 2016; Zach Pulkinen, P, 2013; Jake Anderson, LB, 2009; Terrell Phelps, CB, 2008; and Eddie Acosta, RB, 2000, 2001.

 As Defensive Coordinator, Jahner ushered in the ”Gang Green” era of Beaver Defense, which gained national prominence as Beaver Football entered the 21st century.
 The 2000 campaign opened with a 25-0 win over Minot State University, marking the first shutout pitched by BSU since 1986.
 The Beavers then posted a second shutout in their record-shattering 70-0 win over University of Minnesota-Morris, marking the first time the BSU defense had posted two shutouts in the same season since ‘85.
 The Beavers closed the 2004 season with back-to-back shutouts, blanking Minnesota State University Moorhead and Wayne State College to record the program’s second consecutive shutouts since 1985.